 Vitamin D is obtained primarily from dietary sources in animals.
 Vitamin D is mostly thought of with respect to calcium and phosphate status, however many cells contain vitamin D receptors and vitamin D is needed for general metabolic and immune processes.
-There are several forms of vitamin D, including calcidiol (produced in the liver) and calcitriol (produced in the kidney with the aid of the enzyme α1-hydroxylase (lacking in horses).
+There are several forms of vitamin D, including calcidiol (25-hydroxy vitamin D or calcifediol; produced in the liver) and calcitriol (1,25-dihydroxy vitamin D) produced in the kidney with the aid of the enzyme α1-hydroxylase (lacking in horses).
 Calcitriol is a far more active form of vitamin D than calcidiol.
 Vitamin D binds to a vitamin D receptor, which then influences cellular processes via altering gene transcription.
 For more information on the forms of vitamin D, refer to the mineral overview page.
 Vitamin D production is influenced by PTH, ionized calcium and phosphate concentrations and vitamin D itself, which inhibits its own production.

 The main sites of action for calcium and phosphate metabolism of vitamin D are: